Old Fashioned Blackberry Cobbler

 For The Filling:

-• Granulated Sugar – Adds the perfect amount of sweetness.
+• Granulated Sugar – adds the perfect amount of sweetness.

-• Corn Starch – Using corn starch thickens the filling!
+• Corn Starch – thickens the filling.

 frozen blackberries, lemon zest, sugar, and corn starch in glass bowls on marble surface.